 This dessert is probably best described as the Afrikaans answer to crème brûlée—but it has no sugary topping and is probably even more delicious.
 It has a thin pastry crust and a silky, creamy milk-based filling.
 The top is usually dusted with cinnamon, completing the veritable symphony of sweet and delicate flavour.

 Where to find it: Most bakeries and supermarkets have it in stock, but Table Mountain Café is rumoured to make some of the best in Cape Town.
-If summiting a mountain for your fix is too much, try Deeghuys in Bellville or Wembley Bakery in Athlone.
+Also try Deeghuys in Bellville or Wembley Bakery in Athlone.

 What the Bunny Chow is to Durban, the Gatsby is to Cape Town.
 It’s a quintessentially Cape Town dish, and if a local confesses to not having tried one, you’ll hear audible gasps.
 The dish started as a way to use up leftovers (like many excellent dishes—rumour has it that’s how paella, fried rice, and pizza came to be).
 It consists of a long bread roll (like a baguette) stuffed with any number of ingredients, usually including several kinds of meat and hot chips.
 The Masala Steak Gatsby is a favourite: lettuce topped with tender, juicy steak and spiced chips, doused with barbeque.
 One Gatsby can feed at least four hungry people, so it’s made for sharing.